 The product specific standard for immunity of MME was published in late 2016 as an International Standard, CISPR 35.
 Its published European version is EN 55035 which has a date of withdrawal of superseded standards of 28th July 2022.

-Information technology equipment is covered by the product specific standard IEC / EN 60950-1 for safety testing to the Low Voltage Directive.
+Information technology equipment is covered by the product specific standards IEC / EN 60950-1 and EN 62368-1 for safety testing to the Low Voltage Directive.
 As with EMC, this standard is changing to reflect the change in technology and the increasing multi-functional nature of traditional ITE.

 We also offer CB scheme testing for global market access including the Met Mark for access to North America and Canada.